databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_retile(tile, width, height)

-    Retiles the raster tile to the given size.
-The result is a collection of new raster tiles.
+    Retiles the tile tile to the given size.
+The result is a collection of new tile tiles.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :param width: The width of the tiles.
     :type width: Column (IntegerType)